Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: and photoproduction up to one-loop accuracy

 \subsection{The Colour-Singlet Model}

-As aforementioned, there is no agreement on which mechanism is dominant in quarkonium production.
+As {mentioned earlier}, there is no agreement on which mechanism is dominant in quarkonium production.
 The most popular approaches are: the Colour-Singlet Model (CSM)~\cite{Chang:1979nn,Berger:1980ni,Baier:1983va}, the Colour-Evaporation Model (CEM)~\cite{Fritzsch:1977ay,Halzen:1977rs} and the Non-Relativistic QCD (NRQCD)~\cite{Bodwin:1994jh}, whose leading-$v$ contribution is the CSM {for $S$-wave quarkonia}.
 These mechanisms mainly differ in the way they describe hadronisation.
 The factorisation approach of the CSM is based on considering only the leading Fock states of NRQCD.
 In the CSM, there is no gluon emission during the hadronisation process, and, consequently, the quantum state $Q\overline{Q} $ does not evolve during the binding.
 Thus, spin and colour remain unchanged.